EdoardoB/Ripple/README.md

 # Ripple 🌊

-Welcome to **Ripple** - a command line tool that reports unused localization strings in your Xcode project.
+**Ripple** - a command line tool that reports unused localization strings in your Xcode project.

 ## Install